Indian cricket team in New Zealand in 1967–68

 The India national cricket team toured New Zealand from 15 February to 12 March 1968 and played a four-match Test series against New Zealand.
 India won the series 3–1.
+India won the first Test, and New Zealand drew level by winning the second.
+India claimed the series by winning the last two Tests.

 Squads

 Indrajitsinhji, Sardesai and Saxena did not appear in any of the four Test matches.